saltyorg/docs/docs/reference/google-project-setup.md

 This guide is assuming you are using a standard GSuite Business or GSuite Workspace account.

-IF YOU HAVE DONE THIS BEFORE, THERE IS NO REASON TO REPEAT IT.
-You only need one pf these projects.
+IF YOU HAVE DONE THIS BEFORE IN ANY OTHER CONTEXT [CLOUDBOX, PTS, ETC.], THERE IS NO REASON TO REPEAT IT.
+You only need one of these projects.

 1. Open Google APIs Console site: <https://console.developers.google.com> and login with your Google account.